jburger/jburger.github.io/_posts/2016-11-04-fast-rest-api-azure.md

 Microsoft's Azure Document DB allows you to use their internal NoSQL database, or a hosted mongo DB instance to stand up some data - and then provides convenient javascript API access the data in your application.

+- Fully fledged PaaS database with 10GB capacity, can be partitioned for more space
+- Monitoring and metrics
+- Plug and play with other Azure resources
+- Excellent query explorer to help you determine resource utilization and costs
+- Geo-replication out of the box

 1. Follow the quickstart guide most relevant to your target platform
     - ASP.NET
     - ASP.NET Core